DETAILED ACTION

 Claim Rejections - 35 USC § 103

-Regarding the independent claim 1 and dependent claims 9-11, Schafer discloses a process/system/computer program product/computer-readable medium for controlling a conveyor line for general cargo, wherein the conveyor line comprises a plurality of consecutive conveyor line portions (N+2, N+1, N, N-1, N-2), each of which is driven by a drive (12, 12’, 12”), and one or more sensors (10, 10’, 1”) for detecting general cargo are located on at least some of the consecutive conveyor line portions, the process comprising: controlling the drives by means of a computing unit repeatedly receiving input data comprising a vector of a fixed length (see col. 2, lines 29-30), each vector element being associated with a section of a conveyor line and indicating a current proportional occupancy of the respective section by an item of general cargo (see col. 3, lines 5-15), the conveyor line being split into a plurality of the sections of identical size (see col. 7, lines 20-25).
+Regarding the independent claims 1, 9, and 10, Schafer discloses a process/system/computer program product/computer-readable medium for controlling a conveyor line for general cargo, wherein the conveyor line comprises a plurality of consecutive conveyor line portions (N+2, N+1, N, N-1, N-2), each of which is driven by a drive (12, 12’, 12”), and one or more sensors (10, 10’, 1”) for detecting general cargo are located on at least some of the consecutive conveyor line portions, the process comprising: controlling the drives by means of a computing unit repeatedly receiving input data comprising a vector of a fixed length (see at least col. 2, lines 29-57; col. 6 lines 4-18 and Fig. 1), each vector element being associated with a section of a conveyor line and indicating a current proportional occupancy of the respective section by an item of general cargo (see col. 3, lines 5-15), the conveyor line being split into a plurality of the sections of identical size (see col. 7, lines 20-25).
 Schafer discloses all the limitations of the claims, but it does not explicitly disclose that the computing unit uses a machine learning model.
 However, Tokic discloses a similar process which includes a computing unit which utilizes a machine learning model for the purpose of eliminating necessary sophistication for manual adjustment of control function (see U.S. equivalent US 2022/0397887, para 0014).
 It would have been obvious for a person of ordinary skill in the art, before the effective filing date of the applicant’s invention, to utilize a machine learning model, as disclosed by Tokic, for the purpose of eliminating necessary sophistication for manual adjustment of control function.

 Regarding dependent claim 2, Schafer discloses that the computing unit receives updated input data with a temporal clocking (see col. 7, lines 60-65), and with the same clocking outputs information about a speed to be set for each conveyor line portion (see col. 7, line 65 – col. 8, line 3).
 Schafer discloses all the limitations of the claims, but, as stated above, it does not explicitly disclose that the computing unit uses a machine learning model.
 However, Tokic discloses a similar process which includes a computing unit which utilizes a machine learning model for the purpose of eliminating necessary sophistication for manual adjustment of control function (see U.S. equivalent US 2022/0397887, para 0014).
 It would have been obvious for a person of ordinary skill in the art, before the effective filing date of the applicant’s invention, to utilize a machine learning model, as disclosed by Tokic, for the purpose of eliminating necessary sophistication for manual adjustment of control function.

-Regarding dependent claims 3, 4, and 6, Schafer discloses the current proportional occupancy is ascertained from measurement results from the one or more sensors and speeds of conveyor line portions (see col. 2, lines 29-45).
+Regarding dependent claims 3, 4, 6, and 13, Schafer discloses the current proportional occupancy is ascertained from measurement results from the one or more sensors and speeds of conveyor line portions (see col. 2, lines 29-45).
 The current proportional occupancy for a specified item of general cargo is ascertained over time by virtue of a sensor detecting the item of general cargo and assigning a measurement result to the respective section(s)containing an applicable position, computational ascertainment of the applicable position of the item of general cargo taking place up to a next sensor by using the speed of the respective conveyor line portion, and a computation result being assigned to the respective section(s) containing the applicable position, the next sensor detecting the item of general cargo and assigning the measurement result to the respective section(s) containing the applicable position (see col. 7, line 54 – col. 8, line 3).
 The input value comprises current measurement results from the one or more sensors (see col. 2, lines 45-55).
+The vector contains the current proportional occupancy for each of the plurality of sections, providing a complete snapshot of the conveyor line.

 Regarding dependent claims 7 and 8, Schafer discloses employing a target function comprising the similarity of speeds of adjacent conveyor line portions (see col. 2, lines 29-45).
 Schafer discloses all the limitations of the claims, but it does not disclose a machine learning model trained before the conveyor line is controlled or trained as reinforcement learning in which a reward or penalty is ascertained.
 However, Tokic discloses a similar process in which a machine learning model trained before the conveyor line is controlled (see U.S. equivalent US 2022/0397887, para 0040) and trained as reinforcement learning in which a reward or penalty is ascertained (see U.S. equivalent US 2022/0397887, paras 0041-0042) for the purpose of eliminating necessary sophistication for manual adjustment of control function (see U.S. equivalent US 2022/0397887, para 0014).
 It would have been obvious for a person of ordinary skill in the art, before the effective filing date of the applicant’s invention, to utilize a a machine learning model trained before the conveyor line is controlled and trained as reinforcement learning in which a reward or penalty is ascertained, as disclosed by Tokic, for the purpose of eliminating necessary sophistication for manual adjustment of control function.